ilinkaa/ud_query/README.md

 ![image](https://github.com/ilinkaa/ud_query/assets/92783469/7582b6a7-cdcc-4a37-9ae0-7a3c9b86c376)

 Hungarian has its own branch, with the other languages being grouped together.
 The other group is split into a cluster containing Ezrya and Komi-Zyrian, and another in which Finnish is grouped together with Estonian, and the resulting group is joined with North Saami.
 The languages represented here would fall into 5 branches: Ugric, Permic, Mordvinic and Saamic.
-However, it is important to note that Uralic language classification is still up for debate.
 Here, Estonian and Finnish are correctly grouped together, both falling into the commonly accepted Batlo-Finnic group.
 Saami however should constitue its own branch, but should be closer to Finnic languages than it is to Hungarian.
 Furthermore, Komi and Ezrya might be grouped together because both of these languages on UD have been produced based on the same translations from Russian, which might be reflected in the dataset.

 In the case of Romance languages, we obtained the following clusters: